hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-unsuspend-dns-domains alice

-The function unsuspends all user's DNS domains.
+This function unsuspends all user's DNS domains.

 *******************************************************************